Talk with retail trend scout Matthew Brown

 Already now, out-of-town retail parks are thriving in the UK.
 Marks & Spencer, for example, are pinning their future on retail parks and are leaving the high street because towns have restricted traffic in their centres and customers can't park.

 What would be the solution?

 Town centres need to think more like lifestyle shopping malls similar to how we know them from the US.
-They are basically retail parks, but with greenery at the heart of them and a town centre feeling.
-They are safe, clean, green spaces with a good mix of shops restaurants, events and pop-up stores.
+They're basically retail parks, but with greenery at the heart of them and a town centre feeling.
+They're safe, clean, green spaces with a good mix of shops restaurants, events and pop-up stores.

 A good example is the complex called 'The Americana at Brand' built by Rick Caruso in Los Angeles.
 It's a great place to be, four blocks for shopping, dining, entertaining and living – all in a beautiful 1920's design with a lot of green.

 That sounds hard to achieve for older town centres.
 What will become of the empty retail space in the meantime?